EthanC/CallofDuty.py/README.md

 </div>

+# CallofDuty.py

+CallofDuty.py is an asynchronous, object-oriented Python wrapper for the Call of Duty API.

 ## Features

--   Fully asynchronous using async and await
+-   Asynchronous and Pythonic using `async` and `await`
--   Object-oriented nature allows for ease of use
+-   Object-oriented and predictable abstractions
--   More soon...
+-   100% coverage of the supported Call of Duty API

 ## Usage